Discover Edinburgh’s Underground City

 Mary King’s Close

 Mary King was an affluent merchant who lived in Edinburgh in the 1600s.
 She was so prominent in the community, that they named a street after her – Mary King’s Close.
 And it was on this street that she and others lived and worked.
 In those days, the streets were narrow and winding and the buildings were very tall.
-But in the 18th century, developers destroyed much of the area to make way for new streets.
+Then, in the 18th century, developers destroyed much of the area to make way for new streets.
 They used one end of Mary King’s Close, along with a small network of other streets, as foundations for the new Royal Exchange Building on the Royal Mile.
 They forced the residents out of their homes and sealed the closes off.
 As the year’s passed, stories of ghosts, disease and crime surrounded the area.

 Around 250 years later, archaeologists excavated these underground streets and eventually it opened to the public as a visitor attraction called The Real Mary King’s Close.
 Today, you can step back in time on a fascinating walking tour of the closes.
 Learn about the past residents and how they lived.
 And hear a couple of ghost stories along the way.

-Haunted Underground City Breaks
+Edinburgh Underground City Breaks